simranbhurat/AdaptBERT/README.md

 # AdaptBERT: Domain Adaptation for Learning Technological Classes of Defensive Publications

 ## Overview
 AdaptBERT is a transfer learning model designed to predict Cooperative Patent Classification (CPC) classes for research disclosures by leveraging information from patent data, even in the absence of labelled data for research disclosures.
-We formulate this as a few-shot multiclass classification problem.

 ## Model Architecture
 - We employ a pre-trained BERT (Bidirectional Encoder Representations from Transformers) base uncased model provided by Hugging Face to encode textual information effectively.